gtrivedi88/content-editorial-assistant/docs/README.md

-# Style Guide AI Documentation
+# Peer-Review Platform Documentation

-This directory contains the complete documentation for the Style Guide AI project, built with [Antora](https://antora.org/) and deployed to GitHub Pages.
+This directory contains the complete documentation for the Peer-Review Platform project, built with [Antora](https://antora.org/) and deployed to GitHub Pages.

 ## Documentation Structure